what is sisters who care?

 Members of Sisters Who Care are committed first and foremost to their membership in the household of faith and to the work our Lord has commissioned us to do: To ” go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything [the Lord has] commanded . ..”
 (Matt.
 28:19–20).
 This means we will increase our knowledge and understanding of our Savior; we will support fellow believers; and we will positively influence the world for Christ.

 HOW CAN I START OR GROW SWC IN MY CHURCH?

 We are so glad that you are interested in Sisters Who Care.
 Your involvement in missions can make a huge difference.
-If your church has never had any other WMU® age-level organizations or WMU Leadership in your church please give us a call and we can advise you on what to do next to begin your new organization.
-If your church already has Sisters Who Care and you need either leadership training or just some advice to help your group grow, please feel free to give us a call.
-We have a consultant waiting to hear from you.
+If your church does not currently have a SWC group, please give us a call and we can advise you on how to begin your new organization.
+If your church already has Sisters Who Care and you desire for us to come alongside you to share resources and opportunities, please feel free to give us a call.
+Our Sisters Who Care Consultant is waiting to hear from you.

 AFRICAN AMERICAN ADVISORY COUNCIL

 Fort Worth, TX

 10325 Brockwood Rd., Dallas, TX 75238